Thunderbolt or USB 3.0? Making the Choice.

 And you can easily drop lower than these already more manageable price points with other manufacturers.

 The choice is clear.

 Go buy yourself a bigger external drive with USB 3.0.

 Now don’t get me wrong.

-I’m eager to live in the Thunderbolt world one day.
+I’m happy to live in the Thunderbolt world.

 Don’t think of it as the budget-minded runner-up.

-The upgrade from FireWire to USB 3.0 drives is such a huge step forward,
+The upgrade from FireWire to USB 3.0 drives was such a huge step forward,

 It’ll make you feel like you’ve bought a Flux Capacitor.